 4.1.5.2 10.7 ft.
 Pedestal

-A 10.7 ft. pedestal should be used when a pedestrian signal head and/or a pushbutton is needed.
+A 10.7 ft. pedestal should be used when only a pedestrian signal head is needed or if both a pedestrian signal head and a pushbutton are needed.
 (City of Columbus Standard Construction Drawing 4101)